 "When you think of PFOA, you should think of it as one of the nastiest, most toxic, environmentally unfriendly chemicals," said Richard Wiles, senior vice president of Environmental Working Group.
 "Citizens should have the right to shop their way around this chemical and make decisions to reduce their exposure."

-DuPont, the sole U.S. manufacturer of PFOA and maker of Teflon, called a Proposition 65 listing "unwarranted and unjustified."
-Meanwhile, the top federal regulator overseeing PFOA said Wednesday that industry and government were working quickly to reduce exposure and that consumers need not worry.
+DuPont, the sole U.S. manufacturer of PFOA and maker of Teflon, called a Proposition 65 listing "unwarranted and unjustified.

 "We're not recommending that consumers take any immediate action," said Charles Auer, director of the U.S. Environmental Protection Agency's Office of Pollution Prevention and Toxics.